Table Of Contents

 Why Vancouver Comes Alive at Night

-This is Canada at its most interesting, where visitors and locals alike discover interesting things to do in Vancouver year round with friends.
+Stanley Park turns into a mysterious forest playground after dark, English Bay becomes a sunset worship zone, and the city rewards anyone willing to explore beyond the obvious spots.
+This is Canada at its most interesting, where visitors and locals alike discover things to do in Vancouver year round that most people miss entirely.

 What Are the Best Night Views in Vancouver?